wkrasa/testUsersManager/testUsersManager/readme.txt

 + jade
 - bundles
 + angular
-- mvc mechanism (controllers)
--- request addres parsing + mapping to controllers
 + REST service
 + client side validation
-- server validation mechanism
++ server validation mechanism
--- validate domain models- return dictionary with errors !!!
--- add new directive: error, that will require ng-model and will add proper errors basing on errors returned from server
++- add new directive: error, that will require ng-model and will add proper errors basing on errors returned from server +-- another approach: maybe add error directive on the form level, and review all ng-models and add errors
---- replace 'p(class="error" ng-show=...' with this directive
---- another approach: maybe add error directive on the form level, and review all ng-models and add errors
 + translations
 +- also for angular
 + add loggers for action, security, errors